George Abert

-George Gideon Abert (May 10, 1817 – October 14, 1890) was an Alsatian American immigrant, Democratic politician, and Wisconsin pioneer.
+George Gideon Abert (May 10, 1817 – October 14, 1890) was an immigrant to the United States from Alsace in France, Democratic politician, and Wisconsin pioneer.
 He was an important figure in the growth and development of the city of Milwaukee, and represented the city for seven terms as a member of the Wisconsin State Assembly in the 1860s and 1870s.

 Early life

 Abert was born in Soultz-sous-Forêts, Alsace, during the Bourbon Restoration in France.
 His father owned land in Alsace, but died when George was about ten years old.
 He went to live with his uncle, Martin, and emigrated with him and his family to the United States in 1829.
 The landed at New York City, but quickly moved to the town of Lyons, in Wayne County, New York.
 He worked as a farmhand during the summer and went to school in the winter until age 14, when he decided to set off on his own.

 He traveled to Columbus, Ohio, where he was hired as a laborer.
 He saved his earnings for three years, then, after hearing about new land in the west, journeyed to Milwaukee, in the Wisconsin Territory, going by way of ship from Buffalo, New York.